rotemdan/grammar-composer/README.md

 // Build the grammar. 'document' is the starting production.
 //
-// Although `XmlGrammar` is a class, there's no need to instantiatte it,
+// Although `XmlGrammar` is defined as a class, there's no need to instantiatte it,
 // just pass it as it is.
 const grammar = buildGrammar(XmlGrammar, 'document')

-// Parse the XML string with the built grammar const parseTree = grammar.parse(xmlString, grammar)
+// Parse the XML string with the built grammar const parseTree = grammar.parse(xmlString)
 ```

 The resulting parse tree looks like: